 Women’s Aid issues fierce response to Louis Theroux’s manosphere documentary

-Louis Theroux’s new Netflix documentary Inside The Manosphere is getting backlash for missing out some crucial parts of the toxic male subculture, and Women’s Aid has now issued a statement.
+Louis Theroux’s new Netflix documentary Inside The Manosphere is getting backlash for missing out some crucial parts of the toxic male subculture, but Women’s Aid has now issued a positive statement.

-The women’s charity praised the documentary in some ways, but highlighted that it doesn’t delve into how much of a problem misogyny is in the manosphere.
+The women’s charity praised the documentary and highlighted that we must pay huge attention to how much of an issue misogyny is not only in the manosphere, but in wider society too.

 “Louis Theroux’s Inside The Manosphere made for uncomfortable, yet absolutely essential viewing.
 While so many of the influencers in the ‘manosphere’ claim to provide young men and boys with a ‘cheat code’ to being successful, the reality is that this alleged success comes hand in hand with misogyny,” Isabelle Younane, Head of External Affairs at Women’s Aid, said.